maxhbr/LDBcollector/md/Artistic-1.0.md

     7. C or perl subroutines supplied by you and linked into this Package shall not be considered part of this Package.

-    8.Aggregation of this Package with a commercial distribution is always permitted provided that the use of this Package is embedded; that is, when no overt attempt is made to make this Package's interfaces visible to the end user of the commercial distribution.
-Such use shall not be construed as a distribution of this Package.

-    9. The name of the Copyright Holder may not be used to endorse or promote products derived from this software without specific prior written permission.
+    8. The name of the Copyright Holder may not be used to endorse or promote products derived from this software without specific prior written permission.

-    10. THIS PACKAGE IS PROVIDED "AS IS" AND WITHOUT ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, WITHOUT LIMITATION, THE IMPLIED WARRANTIES OF MERCHANTIBILITY AND FITNESS FOR A PARTICULAR PURPOSE.
+    9. THIS PACKAGE IS PROVIDED "AS IS" AND WITHOUT ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, WITHOUT LIMITATION, THE IMPLIED WARRANTIES OF MERCHANTIBILITY AND FITNESS FOR A PARTICULAR PURPOSE.